 First Trimester of Pregnancy Week by Week

 In the first trimester, many women will experience nausea or morning sickness.
 The term “morning sickness” is somewhat of a misnomer because you can have this nausea at any time of the day or night, not just in the morning.

-First Trimester of Pregnancy Precautions
+- First Trimester of Pregnancy Symptoms

-First Trimester of Pregnancy Development
+First Trimester Baby Development

 Listed below is some physical changes to expect during the first trimester of pregnancy.